Kolhax/SECCHAT.py/README.md

 # SECCHAT.py

-A simply python socket based chat room to privately chat with peoples
+A simple Python socket-based chat room for private chats with people.

 ## Setup

-To setup,
+To set up:

-- Edit the server/server.py first lines
+- Edit the first lines of server/server.py.
-- Replace host by your local ip or "0.0.0.0" if you want to hos it www
+- Replace "host" with your local IP or "0.0.0.0" if you want to host it on the web.
-- - if u host it www make sure you do the port forward correctly on tcp protocol
+- If you host it on the web, make sure you correctly do the port forwarding on the TCP protocol.
-- Replace PORT to the port you want to use
+- Replace "PORT" with the port you want to use.
-- Replace admin to the Admin username
+- Replace "admin" with the admin username.
-- Save the modifications, should look like this:
+- Save the modifications.
+It should look like this:

 ```
 ...
 HOST = "localhost"